fission-codes/fission-vscode/README.md

 Register a new account with Fission or link to an existing Fission account.

+### Fission: Link Account to a Web Browser

+Link your CLI account to a web browser.

 ### Fission: Show Current User

 Display your username.